-When I tell people regarding the merits of reciting the Quran, I usually hear in response “I don’t have the time to read the Quran”.
+When I tell people regarding the merits of reciting the Quran daily, I usually hear in response “I don’t have the time to read the Quran”.
 This is the situation a lot of Muslims in our overworked society is dealing with.
 They understand the value of the Quran, but nobody takes the time to read it.

 In the last few years, I’ve changed my attitude towards the Quran.
 I’ve trained myself during this whole time while doing a full time job.
 Alhamdulillah!
 Last year, I read the Quran 15 times completely; that’s more than one juz’ per day.